 The Last 30 Puppeteers of Yangon, Myanmar

-Htwe Oo Myanmar represents the less than 30 remaining puppeteers in Yangon.
-Their puppetry follows 600 years of tradition.
-Historically the puppets were used for education and entertainment and played a role of media, reporting sensitive events to the king through stage performance.
+Traditionally the puppets were used for education and entertainment and played a role in media, reporting sensitive events to the king through stage performance.

-Can’t wait to travel to Myanmar for the first time with my father in October 2015.
-Hope to visit Htwe Oo Myanmar when I am there.
+I can’t wait to travel to Myanmar for the first time with my father in October 2015 and plan to isit Htwe Oo Myanmar when I am there.

 Until next time,